STRIPERSPACE.COM LOGO

 For plugging, normally an 8 or 9 foot rod is best.
 But I keep a 10 foot rod handy in case a blitz develops a little further out.
 So many rods!
 This is why you see beach buggies with rod racks filled with rods.
 Of course some fisherman also keep multiple rods rigged with different lures, so they can switch quickly.

 On our trips to Montauk we find that most of the locals use 10 foot rods for casting lures.
-There I use my 10 foot Fenwick Salt Stick that is rated for lures from ½ to 4 ounces.
+There I mostly use use my 10 foot Fenwick Salt Stick that is rated for lures from ½ to 4 ounces.
 This lets me throw ¾ oz bucktails or a 2 ½ oz pencil popper with the same rod.

 Reels